 Single ship actions, usually between frigates, are remembered as some of the most dramatic actions of the age of fighting sail.
 They captured the imagination of the public in their own time, making heroes of captains like Pellew and Cochrane, who gained the sort of adulation reserved for pop-stars today and they figure as central elements in the naval fiction of Forrester, Pope, O’Brian and others.
 Perhaps the most dramatic of all single-frigate action was fought not during the Revolutionary or Napoleonic Wars, but when French was locked in conflict with Britain during the American War of Independence.
 I was sufficiently impressed by the ferocity of the action fought by the British Frigate Quebec against her French counterpart Surveillante that I have made a précis of information on this now largely forgotten epic.

-- this is by the French artist Rossel de Cercy
+Quebec vs. Surveillante inspired many contemporary artists, – this is by French artist Rossel de Cercy.

 Surveillante’s‘ white ensign is that of the Royal French Navy – not a sign of surrender!

 In the early summer of 1779 the Quebec, a small 32-gun frigate of 685 tons, armed with 12-pounders, was sent to Guernsey, as a guard for the Channel Islands, with orders to glean all the intelligence possible of French movements in and around Brest.
 Her captain, George Farmer, was well thought of in the service.
 Nelson had served under him as a midshipman in the frigate Seahorse, and Farmer thought well enough of Nelson to entrust him the duty of a watch-keeping lieutenant.